Netcall (NET.L) • LSE

 You don't hold NET.L in your mock portfolio yet.

-The valuation looks demanding relative to current earnings power, with a high PE ratio of 55.5 on very low EPS of 0.02.
-This implies investors are paying a premium for future growth that is not yet clearly reflected in profitability.
-Without evidence of strong revenue or margin expansion, the current earnings profile appears weak versus the price being paid.
+Netcall’s valuation looks stretched relative to its earnings power, with a very high PE ratio against minimal EPS.
+This suggests the market is pricing in substantial future growth that is not yet clearly supported by current profitability.
+Without evidence of strong revenue or margin expansion, the risk of multiple compression is elevated.

 Our AI Score rates companies on a scale from 0 to 10, based on alternative data points such as web traffic, app downloads, and job postings — combined with financial health indicators and technical signals.